Back

 REACH and RoHS are key environmental rules in the EU.
 They protect people and our planet in different ways.
 REACH covers many chemicals across industries, while RoHS focuses on electrical and electronic items.

 RoHS 3, which started in 2019, limits ten harmful substances in many products.
-REACH requires chemicals made or brought in over 1 tonne a year to be registered.
+REACH requires chemicals made or brought in over 1 tonne a year to be registered, with the Candidate List now exceeding 235 substances and ongoing updates, including a focus on PFAS chemicals by 2025.
 Both rules mean companies must be careful to avoid big fines or losing their market place.

 For makers of electronics, following these rules is more than just avoiding trouble.
 It’s about working towards a greener future.
 Using tools like PartsBox can make following these rules easier.
 As these rules change, staying up-to-date and flexible will help companies succeed in the EU and worldwide.